Mbonyyy/BonyBot_telegram/README.md

 BonyBot has 3 main functions:

-- Get market data on 600+ cryptocurrencies (API from Messari);
+- Get market data on 600+ cryptocurrencies (API from Messari.io);
 - Track and manage your cryptocurrency portfolio;
 - Get top news of the day (API from CryptoPanic.com);

 What's next?
-- Bug fixing: you may find some bugs, feel free to notify me
+- Bug fixing: you may find some bugs, feel free to notify me;
-- Get alerts about your portfolio perfomance (coming soon);
+- Get alerts about your portfolio performance (coming soon);

 Contribute or support
 -------------------